3 Compelling Approaches to Send Large Files

 - From the popup, select ‘Compress (filename)’

 Email continues to advance in sophistication and a lot of popular email systems have large maximum file sending limits.
+These limits will likely to continue to extend further as different companies compete with each other to create the best email system.
 The ability to email large files allows the sender to choose different delivery options.
 It also gives them the choice to include messages and other relevant information concerning the file in question.

 - Navigate your browser to Google